agorischek/semantic-expect/README.md

 **Note:** You **_must_** `await` the assertion, since the model call is asynchronous.
 If you don't, the test will always pass!

-If the content does not fulfill the assertion, the matcher will provide a message explaining why:
+If the content does not fulfill the requirement, the matcher will provide a message explaining why:

 > 'Quantum physics uses wave-particle duality, superposition, and entanglement